-The MCCC Library is part of the Learning Resources Center at MCCC.
-The LRC provides access to services, technologies and materials to enhance a quality instructional program; stimulate the intellectual, professional, and cultural interests of students and staff; promote information literacy and research, and offer academic assistance to MCCC students.
+The MCCC Library is part of the Student Success Center at MCCC.
+The Student Success Center provides access to services, technologies and materials to enhance a quality instructional program; stimulate the intellectual, professional, and cultural interests of students and staff; promote information literacy and research, and offer academic assistance to MCCC students.

-The Library’s collection includes over 300 print journal and magazine subscriptions, 30,000+ unique, full-text journal and magazine titles available in our online databases, and over 47,000 books.
+The Library’s collection includes 30,000+ unique, full-text journal and magazine titles available in our online databases, and over 14,000 books.
 These materials support the college’s curricula and promote independent learning and research.
 Books and periodical articles can also be obtained through the LRC’s interlibrary loan service.
-Current issues of newspapers, magazines and journals are on display for browsing.

 Periodicals in the Library

 Find specific journals and periodicals and the years available in full text using our Find Online Journals page.